-(b) When an alternate player enters the game, both managers must concur as to his batting position.
-The player must remain in the lineup for twelve (12) consecutive outs, six defensively, six offensively, unless an injury, illness, suspension, or time limit prevails.
+(c) Alternate players entering the game for the first time must be inserted into the lineup by the top of the 4th inning.
+When an alternate player enters the game, both managers must concur as to his batting position.
+The player must remain in the lineup for eighteen (18) consecutive outs, nine (9) defensively, nine (9) offensively, unless illness, injury, suspension, or time limit prevails.

-(c) Substitutions must be reported at the time the player enters the game in either the top or bottom of the inning.
+(d) Substitutions must be reported at the time the player enters the game in either the top or bottom of the inning.
 Substitutions must be reported to the opposing manager or their designee.

-(d) Any starting player or substitute removed from the game may re-enter one time in any position in the batting order provided that player had been removed from the lineup for at least six (6) consecutive outs - three defensively and three offensively.
+(e) Any starting player or substitute removed from the game may re-enter one (1) time only in any position in the batting order provided that player had been removed from the lineup for at least six

+(6) consecutive outs - three (3) defensively and three (3) offensively.
 If there are no eligible substitutes remaining (under this rule), and a player who is currently in the game gets injured or if the game is a "blowout", players from the bench may re-enter if both managers agree to the terms of re-entry and they inform the home plate umpire of the agreement.

-(e) In the event of injury, a manager may substitute another player for the injured one.
+(f) In the event of injury, a manager may substitute another player for the injured one.
 If a player had not been in the game at the time of injury, the manager must insert that player.
 However, if all eligible players had already played, the manager may select any player to re-enter.

-(f) A player who was injured earlier in the game may re-enter the game one time in any position in the batting order provided that player had been removed from the lineup for six (6) consecutive outs, three on offense and three on defense.
+(g) A player who was injured earlier in the game may re-enter the game one time in any position in the batting order provided that player had been removed from the lineup for six (6) consecutive outs, three (3) on offense and three (3) on defense.

-4.05 - The game will result in a forfeit with the approval of the Lead Official or Vice President of Baseball Operations if it is discovered that any player was not allowed to play within rules 4.04.
+4.05 The game will result in a forfeit with the approval of the Lead Official or Vice President of Baseball Operations if it is discovered that any player was not allowed to play within rule 4.04.
 The infraction must be discovered before the umpires leave the field for a forfeit to be declared.

-4.06 - When the ball is put in play at the start of, or during a game, all fielders other than the catcher shall be in fair territory.
+4.06 When the ball is put in play at the start of, or during a game, all fielders other than the catcher shall be in fair territory.

 (a) The catcher shall be stationed in the catcher's box.
-The catcher may leave that position at any time to catch a pitch or make a play except that when the batter is being given an intentional base on balls, the catcher must stand with both feet within the lines of the catcher's box until the ball leaves the pitcher's hand.
+The catcher may leave that position at any time to catch a pitch or make a play except that when the batter is being given an intentional base on balls.
+The catcher must stand with both feet within the lines of the catcher's box until the ball leaves the pitcher's hand.